 There are many requirements when lining a dock, as there are specific issues that need to be avoided that you wouldn’t get in most other projects.
 For example, the chances of the line markings coming into contact with salt water on a daily basis is highly likely, so you must ensure the line markings are highly durable and have anti-slip properties.
 The salt water will eventually wear down even the toughest of markings, but you want to ensure that they last for as long as possible.
 As well as this, a potential safety hazard could become apparent due to the water getting onto the surface, and possibly creating a slippery environment, especially if the temperatures are cold. to avoid either of these happening, ensure you attain a durable and slip-resistant paint.

-Meon provides the solutions to all the points mentioned above, see below for more information:
+Meon provides the solutions to all the points mentioned above, see below for more information on our following products: